 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.

 Are you an unscripted TV producer?
 Then don’t pass up the chance to join I need a REMOTE REALITY PRODUCER.
-As its title indicates, this Facebook group of 1,900 members is a space to post remote-specific reality and documentary producing jobs.
+As its title indicates, this Facebook group of 2,000 members is a space to post remote-specific reality and documentary producing jobs.

 None

-The Queer People Working in Reality TV Facebook group was created by Lilly Brown in April of 2023.
+The Queer People Working in Reality TV Facebook group was created by Lilly Brown in April 2023.

-However, if you identify as a queer woman who works in reality television, this particular group may offer a unique form of support from other professionals in the industry.
+If you identify as a queer woman who works in reality television, this particular group may offer a unique form of support from other professionals in the industry.
 Brown notes:

 “I created the group so queer people would have a space to connect over working in reality TV as queer people.
 We are planning our first meetup so we can meet in person.
 The date is TBD, but we’re all looking forward to it!”